OpenEx-Platform/docs/docs/usage/getting-started.md

   checked through your integrations with your security systems.
 - Do not forget to define when the inject is played in the scenario chronology.

-Optionnaly, you can buff up your scenario by adding [Documents](components/documents.md), [Media pressures](components/media_pressure.md), or even CTF [Challenges](components/challenges.md) to your injects.
+Optionally, you can enhance your scenario by adding [Documents](components/documents.md), [Media pressures](components/media_pressure.md), or even CTF [Challenges](components/challenges.md) to your injects.